achrafs758/A-dynamic-weighted-TOPSIS-method-for-identifying-influential-nodes-in-complex-networks/README.md

 ![image](https://user-images.githubusercontent.com/44522286/131340875-ee1777de-cacf-4725-ac2d-2c9bb870e513.png)

-In our code, ideal solutions are calculated in Ideal_Solution.py.

 4)	Separation measures
 It is necessary to introduce a measure that can measure how far alternatives are from the ideal solutions.
 Our measure comprise two main sections: